 And Cal State East Bay is at the forefront of this charge.

 “The idea is that we aren’t going to bring about change by only looking at the executive suite,” said Rao.
 “We need to look at younger students to give them a boost now to make change through the pipeline.”

 Rao developed a course, Women in Leadership, as an elective for Cal State East Bay’s graduate business programs.
 The course is an academic and industry collaboration co-taught by Rao and industry leader Chitra Nayak, an accomplished senior executive with experience as a tech advisor and board member.

 Offered for the first time in the 2018-2019 academic year, the course received positive student feedback — from men and women alike — and its success prompted Rao to think about what more could be done.
 She developed a proposal for a fellowship, which was approved for a pilot program by Dean George Low in the College of Business and Economics.
-The pilot is scheduled to start this year.
+The pilot took place this year.

 The Women in Leadership Fellowship has three main components: the academic course, Women in Leadership; a social entrepreneurship leadership project undertaken by each fellow; and the pairing of each fellow with an industry mentor.
 This combination of theory, practice and support is what Rao hopes will give the fellows in the program the confidence to step outside of their comfort zones and develop as leaders.

 With its focus on leadership studies and management models, the Women in Leadership course pairs an academic grounding with practical industry insights.
 Throughout the course, successful leaders from a range of roles and industries are invited to share their experiences with the class.
 The course highlights the current state of women in leadership in various industries and provides opportunities for students to hone their skills in communication, negotiation and leading teams.